MolSSI/cookiecutter-cms/README.md

 ### Deployment Method 1: Conda Forge

-The [Conda Forge](https://conda-forge.org/) community is a great, and the recommended location to deploy your packages.
+The [Conda Forge](https://conda-forge.org/) community is great, and it is the recommended location to deploy your packages.
 The community is highly active and many scientific developers have been moving here to access not only Conda Forge's deployment tools, but also for easy access to all the other Python packages which have been deployed on the platform.
 Even though they provide the deployment architecture, you need to still